romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which of the following types of access tokens are supported by GitHub?
+Q: Which of the following types of access tokens are supported by GitHub?
 <details><summary>Show the answer</summary><p>

 - **Personal Access Token (PAT)**